-Are Any Tax Credits available on the IT 1140 Return?
-No. A PTE or trust is not entitled to claim any credit on the IT 1140.
+Are Any Tax Credits Available on the IT 1140 Return?
+No. A PTE or trust is not entitled to claim any credits, including PTE credits, on the IT 1140.

 A PTE or trust cannot claim a credit as an estimated payment for its taxable year.
 An IT 1140 filer must pass all credits equal to the investor/beneficiary's proportionate share of the lesser of either the tax due or the tax paid.
+The IT 1140 filer should provide an Ohio IT K-1 to each of its investors/beneficiaries documenting the credits.